SFC /scannow Not Working Windows 11? Here’s What to Do

 Steps to Run DISM:

-Enter the following command: dism /online /cleanup-image /restorehealth
+1. Enter the following command: DISM /online /cleanup-image /restorehealth.

-- Ensure your computer is connected to the internet, as DISM may need to download fresh system files.
+2. Ensure your computer connects the internet, as DISM may need to download fresh system files.

-This two-step combo often solves even deep-rooted system file issues.
+These steps often solve even deep-rooted system file issues.

 Part 4.
 Use CHKDSK to Rule Out Drive Issues